yasarzeynep/yasarzeynep/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Bootcamp Acceleration Program
+- 🔭 I’m a trainee of Full-Stack Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning .NET Core, ASP.NET and React.
 - 🚀 I’m trying to develop myself for being an advanced
-- 🔎 I’m currently open for an internship or a new job opportunity
+- 🔎 I’m currently open for a new job opportunity

 <p></p>
 <br></br>